Close

 • On presentation day:

-1. Join the session 30 minutes early.
+1. Arrive to the session 20-30 minutes early.

-2. Ensure speaker video can be seen and audio can be heard.
+2. Ensure speaker audio can be heard.

 3. Open any files (PowerPoint, videos, webpages) needed for the presentation.